libp2p/specs/connections/stream-migration.md

 ### Half closed streams

 The final migrated stream should look the same as the initial stream.
-If the initial stream `A` was half closed, then the final migrated stream `B` should also be half closed.
+If the initial stream `1` was half closed, then the final migrated stream `2` should also be half closed.
 Note this may involve an extra step by one of the nodes.
 If a node, when trying to close writes to its old stream, notices that it was already closed, it should also close the new stream for writing.
 Specifically